KrishKoria/Pipeshub/README.md

 - **MetricsLogger**: Tracks responses and logs metrics
 - **OrderManagement**: Main class coordinating everything

+## Why TypeScript Over JavaScript?

+While the assignment originally requested JavaScript implementation, we chose TypeScript for the following reasons:

+1. **Type Safety**: The C++ template provided in the assignment has strict type definitions.
+TypeScript allows us to mirror these types exactly

+2. **Interface Compliance**: The assignment includes detailed interfaces (OrderRequest, OrderResponse, etc.) that need strict adherence.

+The final compiled JavaScript output maintains the same functionality as requested, but the TypeScript source provides additional safety and clarity during development.

 ## Key Design Decisions

 1. **No External Dependencies**: Implements all functionality without 3rd party libraries